 Enter, it will connect to the official Ubuntu software repositories and synchronize information about all the latest free software packages that are available.

 When it is done synchronizing it will look like this:

 Enter.
-When you run it, it will ask you to press
+To confirm the install, it will ask you to press:

 When it is complete your terminal should look like this:

 If you have made it this far, congratulations!
 We are now set up to get into some deep Bitcoining.
 We have several guides that build off of this and show you some specific tasks that you can get done in your temporary Ubuntu live session:

 The beauty of a temporary live boot session is that as soon as you reboot your PC, it won't retain any memory of what you were doing.
 When you are done, shut down and remove the DVD or USB drive.
 If you disconnected the normal hard drive, be sure to reconnect.
 Your PC should boot back up normally.